walmsles/aws-lambda-python-cdk/README.md

 # Deploying Python code to AWS Lambda with CDK

 Deploying Python code to AWS Lambda using the AWS CDK is confusing especially when there are so many different methods being put forward as **Best Practice**.
 I honestly feel right now the true AWS Serverless *Best Practice* is yet to fully emerge so tread carefully and make the right choice that works for your situation and meets your needs.
-I have put this project example togethe rfor my own use and to use as a basis for Serverless teams that I assist and accelerate in my day to day work life.
+I have put this project example together for my own use and to use as a basis for Serverless teams that I assist and accelerate in my day to day work life.

 There are a few considerations when building out a sane project directory structure for a Serverless Service built around AWS Lambda packaged and deployed using the AWS CDK.